section-engineering-education/engineering-education/content/articles/using-machine-learning-to-translate-brain-signals-to-text/index.md

 ### Decoding handwritten sentences

-So, now that they were successful in representing neural activities in their respective letters, the researchers faced a new challenge.
+Now that they were successful in representing neural activities in their respective letters, the researchers faced a new challenge.
 Could they replicate the same success in decoding entire handwritten sentences instead of only letters in real-time?

 Let's see how they went about with this.